-Optional Single Supplement: $490 (number of singles limited).
+Optional Single Supplement: $490 USD (number of singles limited).

 This fun-packed South Korea tour touches down in Seoul, one of the most exciting, dynamic and rapidly evolving cities in the world and one that boasts historic and cultural attractions around every corner.
 We visit the National Folk Museum, the Blue House, the beautiful Gyeongbokgung Palace and a Folk Village, which showcases Korean life as it was in the past through its centuries-old architectural style and the traditional lifestyles of its inhabitants.
 At the foot of the slopes of Mount Seorak, we enjoy picturesque the countryside of forests, waterfalls and towering peaks and investigate mysterious temples and remote hermitages, before a cable car speeds our ascent up the mountainside for spectacular vistas and stunningly situated temples.
 We spend time admiring the Tripikata Koreana, one of the country's most famous cultural treasures, and we explore the royal tombs, fortress ruins and palace sites around the UNESCO-designated ancient cultural city of Gyeonjiu before ending our nine-day adventure in Busan, Korea's second-largest city.

 *The red tour trail on the map does not represent the actual travel path.

 The following is a list of sample hotels at some locations included on this tour.
 The hotels shown here are meant to provide a general sense of the standard of hotel we usually aim for; they are not necessarily confirmed for your chosen departure.